Danielledrake2022/zodiac/README.md

 #### Art Gallery

-> Zodiac signs by English map maker, Sydney Hall (1825) - Royalty Free
+> Zodiac signs by English map maker, Sidney Hall (1825) - Royalty Free
 - Image links point to Picture Blue Box where free versions of PDFs can be downloaded for personal use

 =====================================================================================